Dozens held after Islamists attack Algerian gas field

 APS said a Briton and an Algerian security guard had been killed and seven people were injured.
 A French national was also killed in the attack, a local source said.

-Also among those reported kidnapped by various sources were five Japanese nationals working for the Japanese engineering firm JGC Corp (1963.T), a French national, an Austrian, an Irishman, and a number of Britons.
+Also among those reported kidnapped by various sources were five Japanese nationals working for the Japanese engineering firm JGC Corp, a French national, an Austrian, an Irishman, and a number of Britons.

-The U.S. State Department said it believed some U.S. citizens were also among the hostages, while Norwegian Prime Minister Jens Stoltenberg said 13 employees of Statoil (STL.OL), a minority shareholder in the gas venture, were being held.
+The U.S. State Department said it believed some U.S. citizens were also among the hostages, while Norwegian Prime Minister Jens Stoltenberg said 13 employees of Statoil, a minority shareholder in the gas venture, were being held.

 “The operation was in response to the blatant interference by Algeria and the opening of its air space to French aircraft to bomb northern Mali,” the Islamist spokesman told Mauritania’s ANI news agency.